BillyFrcs/Programming/README.md

 ## Getting Started

-1. Download or clone this repository, make sure that you've already installed <a style = "text-decoration:none;" href = "https://git-scm.com/">Git</a> on your local system.
+1. Download or clone this repository, make sure that you've already installed <a style = "text-decoration:none;" href = "https://git-scm.com/">Git</a> in your local computer.

 ```
 git clone https://github.com/BillyFrcs/ProgrammingLanguages.git